calint/tang-nano-20k--riscv--cache-sdram/README.md

        same values. heating problem? defect circuit? after a fail the card needs to cool down before passing the memtest more than 10 times in a row.
-    => mem_test in litex does not result in errors during 60 runs [ ] read LEDs
+    => mem_test in litex does not result in errors during 60 runs => write the memtest once then read and compare in a loop fails after a long while (~20 min)
+[ ] read LEDs
 [-] study better FSM in /src/emulators/flash.sv
     => simple emulator that implements the boot sequence of the CPU